juszhan/LendingClub-Profitability/README.md

 # LendingClub Profitability

-Visualizing loans and building loan investment models
+Visualizing loans and building investment models

 ### What Is LendingClub?